 This is what the relationship between St Canice Elizabeth Bay parish and the Jesuit Mission in Railaco is all about – simply being neighbourly, the mutual comfort each of us derive from having good neighbours.

 We are ambassadors of St Canice Parish in its long-time involvement with Railaco.

 Our visit to Timor is an ‘immersion’ experience.
 As ordinary people, we go to Railaco to listen to the voices of others who speak of ordinary needs.

 On an immersion experience such as this, we enter into friendships which can move us to live differently; to act on their behalf with a certain passion for justice issues.
-It brings us together in growing awareness of our interconnectedness with each other through global solidarity.
-It grounds us in compassion for each other and in the care of our common home.
+It brings us together in growing awareness of our connectivity with each other through global solidarity.
+It grounds us in compassion for each other, and in the care of our common home.

-A better understanding of how the Jesuit Railaco Mission serves the people of Railaco through a children’s feeding program, mobile medical clinic and secondary school is the primary purpose of our immersion.
+The primary purpose of our immersion is to get a better understanding of how the Jesuit Railaco Mission serves the people of Railaco through a children’s feeding program, mobile medical clinic and secondary school.

 This is grassroots.
 Hopefully, we then return home to share our personal experiences, in order to inform the wider parish about future opportunities and involvements.
 Hearing our stories, other parishioners may be inspired to tap into their own networks, in support of a valid cause – less fortunate people in a nearby land, to whom we owe a great deal.